UPDATE: Police identify teen killed in Topeka Street shooting Friday

 BATON ROUGE - A teen is dead after a reported shooting in Baton Rouge Friday afternoon.

 The gunfire was reported around 4 p.m. on Topeka Street near Mohican Street.
-Police said 14-year-old Reginald Lewis Jr. was pronounced dead at the scene.
+Police said 14-year-old Reginald Lewis Jr. was found with a fatal gunshot wound near his home.

 EBR Coroner’s van leaving the scene on Topeka where a juvenile male was shot and killed this afternoon pic.twitter.com/l39l0ixoGK— Johnston von Springer (@johnstonvon) December 5, 2020